Back to Blog

 Security Headers & Configuration: Hardening the AI Frontier

-Strict-Transport-Security (HSTS) ensures encrypted communication.
-X-Frame-Options prevents clickjacking, crucial when agents might integrate external content.
-Implement X-Content-Type-Options, Referrer-Policy, and Permissions-Policy to restrict browser features.
-For agents, this extends to configuring strict network egress rules, preventing unauthorized external API calls.
+Strict-Transport-Security (HSTS) ensures all communication remains encrypted, denying downgrades.
+X-Frame-Options prevents clickjacking, critical when agents might integrate or render external content.
+Implement X-Content-Type-Options, Referrer-Policy, and Permissions-Policy to restrict browser features and prevent data leakage.
+For AI agents, configuration extends to establishing strict network egress rules via firewalls or network security groups, preventing unauthorized external API calls to command-and-control servers or data exfiltration endpoints.
+For example, an agent tasked with internal data summarization should never be able to initiate calls to external file-sharing services.

 Compliance Requirements: Extending Frameworks to AI Agents

-Compliance isn’t just about checkboxes; it’s the structural integrity of your business, especially as AI agents interact with regulated data.
-These established frameworks now demand explicit considerations for autonomous systems.
+Compliance isn’t merely about checking boxes; it’s the structural integrity of your business, especially as AI agents interact with regulated data.
+These established frameworks now demand explicit considerations for autonomous systems, directly integrating 'Agent Containment' into their existing pillars.

-SOC 2 Type IIB2B SaaS; Agent auditability, process integrity, data security for AISecurity controls mapped to AI agent lifecycle, auditable logs of all agent actions, granular access management for agents, regular agent vulnerability assessments6-12 months
+SOC 2 Type IIB2B SaaS; Agent auditability, process integrity, data security for AI workloadsSecurity controls explicitly mapped to AI agent lifecycle phases: development, deployment, operational monitoring.
+Auditable, immutable logs for all agent actions, data access, and model interactions.
+Granular access management for specific agents or agent types.
+Regular, documented agent vulnerability assessments and penetration testing focusing on prompt injection, data exfiltration, and unintended autonomy.6-12 months

 "

 "We learned the hard way.
-It cost us $500,000 and the loss of a major enterprise deal scrambling for SOC 2 after they required it.
-If we’d baked compliance—and now, Agent Containment—into our architecture from the start, it would have been $50,000, and that deal would have been signed."
+It cost us $500,000 and, critically, the loss of a major enterprise deal scrambling for SOC 2 after they required it, particularly scrutinizing our nascent AI agent controls.
+If we’d baked compliance—and now, Agent Containment—into our architecture from the start, it would have been $50,000, and that deal would have been signed.
+The cost of delay isn't just money; it's lost opportunity and damaged credibility."

 "